openhab/openhab-docs/administration/console.md

 openhab = {CRYPT}4AE1A0FD056BC0FD8231899EC4B2F9CA06AF0DEC895B2A3B0323F6FBC1C99776{CRYPT}
 ```

-To change it, edit the file manually, replacing everything the `{CRYPT}` markers and everything between them with your new password.
+To change it, edit the file manually, replacing the `{CRYPT}` markers and everything between them with your new password.
 Alternately, run the following Linux shell command, which will perform the replacement for you.
 Substitute `securePassword` with your new password.
 Depending on your system, you may have to substitute [another directory](#console-settings-files-and-directories) at the end of the command.